danamag/stremio-addons-list/README-community.md

 To comment on an addon, find it in [the issues](https://github.com/danamag/stremio-addons-list/issues) and comment on the issue, this will update the comments on the site too.

+To get notifications about new addons press the "Watch" button at the top right of this page. (you will receive email notifications for all new github issues / addon submissions)

 ## Project Features

 - anyone can publish an addon
+- everyone can vote on addons
-- all addons are ordered by community votes, everyone can vote on addons
+- all addons are ordered by community votes
 - addon labels
 - filter by addon labels
 - comments for addons ordered by newest
+- rich text comments
-- emoji reactions to comments
+- comments support reactions (emojis)
 - "is it online?" real-time check for addons (on the addon page)
+- notifications for new addon releases (through GitHub followship)

 ## How it works